 When a patient in one of these cities became available, Luna assigned them to me without hesitation.
 When patients outside of these cities but still within a 30-mile radius became available, Luna offered me the opportunity to still accept these patients, but I typically declined.

 Overall, by taking patients both from home health companies and from Luna, I could keep my schedule more productive by limiting my drive time and staying in a tighter geographic region.

 It is worth noting that Luna’s app does have a feature that allows you to make yourself unavailable for accepting new patients.
 This feature can be used whenever you like, which can help you maintain an improved work-life balance.

 Overall, I found that Luna provides a great opportunity for both patients and physical therapists.

 Patients looking to receive outpatient insurance-covered physical therapy services without having to leave their homes align well with Luna’s mission.
 At the same time, Luna provides physical therapists with a great side hustle opportunity.

 Home health physical therapists accustomed to discharging patients after completing their home health plan of care may have a great appreciation for the opportunity that Luna provides.
 On the other hand, physical therapists well-versed in the outpatient clinic-based setting may feel even more comfortable working for Luna as a side hustle compared to working prn home health physical therapy.

 Overall, I strongly suggest that physical therapists looking to maximize their income potential do everything that can be done to keep their schedules full.
-With Luna being the high-quality company that it is, it is a great option that should be strongly considered.
+Luna can be a great option that can help you do this.